zeratax/matrix-registration/index.md

 if you like me encountered the situation where you wanted to invite your friends to your homeserver, but neither wanted to open up public registration nor create accounts for every individual user this project should be your solution.

-with this project you can just quickly generate tokens and share tthem with your friends to allow them to register to your hs.
+with this project you can just quickly generate tokens and share them with your friends to allow them to register to your homeserver.

 ### Examples

-To try the project out you can play around with the [demo page](/demo.html) for an implemented example page using the demo api or
+To try the project out you can play around with the [demo page](./demo.html) for an implemented example page using the demo api or

 perform a [curl](https://github.com/ZerataX/matrix-registration/wiki/curl) against the demo api, e.g.:
 ```bash